CaptainMuu/Blue-Protocol---World-Boss-Timer-Overlay/README.md

 ## How to use it
 Download the installer and use it.
 After installation, launch the .exe file.
 Choose the boss(es) to track.
-Leave the "main" app working in the background.

 DOWNLOAD LINK (LATEST VERSION): https://github.com/CaptainMuu/Blue-Protocol---World-Boss-Timer-Overlay/releases/download/Release/BP.World.Boss.Timer.setup.exe